easy-updates-manager/easy-updates-manager/readme.txt

 Activate the plugin after installation.
 If you are on Multisite, the plugin must be network-activated.

+For additional information for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.

 == Frequently Asked Questions ==
 = Do you support older WordPress versions? =